 PART TWO: (COMING SOON)

-“You really need to learn how to relax, Dennis,” Patricia said, standing knee-deep in a swamp full of killer plantlife.
+“You really need to learn how to relax, Dennis,” Patricia said while standing knee-deep in a swamp full of killer plantlife.

 I scowled at her, staying on the dry bank.
-Partly because I didn’t want to completely muck up my clothes unless it was necessary, but mostly so I could see and react to the threats that were sure to pounce at any given moment.
+Partly because I didn’t relish wading into stinking muck, but mostly so I could spot the threats that were sure to pounce at any given moment.
 Why I had let the crazy woman wrangle me into this little day trip, I couldn’t fathom.
-I felt like a thousand alien monsters were just waiting to leap out of the trees.
+It felt like a thousand alien monsters were just waiting to leap out of the trees.

 Patricia waded further into the bog, her waist firmly tied to a lumpy orange tree trunk on the bank in case she hit quicksand.
 She leaned down and gently cradled the petals of a phosphorescent flower, its yellow blossoms rippling like seaweed.
 “Look at this!
 We thought Suns’ Sonata only grew in the more temperate regions of this continent, but it seems to be thriving in the heat and humidity of these jungles!
-This will give us an excellent fuel source for the bio-lamps Georgette created if we can find a larger patch.”
-She snapped several pictures on her datapad, mumbling notes to herself.
+This would give us an excellent fuel source for the bio-lamps Georgette created if we can find a larger patch.”
+She snapped several pictures on her datapad, mumbling more details under her breath.

 Patricia rolled her eyes as she bagged the plant specimen.
 “Thank you for the warning, Captain Paranoia.
 By the way, that species is harmless to humans.”

 I stiffened.
 “How are you so sure?
-This is an alien world; everything here considers us the outsiders, and could probably kill us if we step wrong.
+This is an alien world; everything here could probably kill us if we step wrong.
 I’ve seen it try enough times.
 You’ve seen it try enough times.
 Remember the thunder lizards?”
-I gestured at the flower.
+I gestured at the flower, squashing the traitorous thought that my mother would have loved one for her garden back home.
 “I wouldn’t be surprised if the glowy stuff on that thing makes you break out in a rash.
 Isn’t that what happened to Kennedy last week?”

 Patricia rolled her eyes.
 “Kennedy mistook a Moonglow for a harmless Tender Heart and tried to make tea out of it.
 If he’d simply checked the datapad, he wouldn’t have eaten something that would make him blow up like a balloon.”